jamesal1/NESgpu/README.md

 To summarize, there are huge gains for dense layers.
 For certain convolutional layers that are already highly parallel, there are only modest gains versus the naive implementation.

 ## How to use
-All classes can be found in modules.py.
+All classes/layers can be found in modules.py.

 1. Replace the paramaterized layers in the base model with perturbed versions (i.e. Linear -> PerturbedLinear), passing in the population size using the directions parameter.
 PermutedLinear and PermutedConv2d are the most recommended to use, as they are fast and don't use large amounts of memory.